ellenfasth/mapping-by-sequencing/README.md

 - bedtools
 - snpEff

-if you already have these tools installed on your system, please skip to the section []().
+if you already have these tools installed on your system, please skip to the section [Set up a run](#set-up-a-run).
 If you don't, you can choose one of the following options:

 - install them on your own
 - install the conda environment provided in the mapping-by-sequencing repository (please follow instructions [here](#install-conda-environment))